The CrossBow is back in stock and shipping now!

-The CrossBow Four-Season is our lightest winter-optimized tent, and has been substantially updated for Winter 2020/2021.
 With a breathable nylon canopy and numerous venting options, the CrossBow Four-Season protects its occupants against spindrift and dust while keeping condensation to a minimum.
-Our patented WebTruss gives the CrossBow Four-Season an exceptional strength-to-weight ratio, aided by DAC's new 10.65mm PL poles.
-The CrossBow Four-Season is perfect for backcountry ski tours, snowshoeing excursions, and fast and light alpine climbing.
+The CrossBow Four-Season is perfect for backcountry ski tours, alpine climbing, and river trips of all varieties.
 Because of the dust-proof canopy fabric and excellent wind resistance, the CrossBow Four-Season also makes a fantastic tent for desert camping.

 Thanks to the WebTruss, the CrossBow pitches easily in high winds.
-Unlike pole sleeves, which can lead to pole breakage when pitched in windy conditions, the WebTruss allows you to fully set up and tension the pole structure before clipping the tent body to the poles.
+Unlike pole sleeves, which can lead to pole breakage during the pitching process in windy conditions, the WebTruss allows you to fully set up and tension the pole structure before clipping the tent body to the poles.
 This system provides much more strength for the weight than traditional clip-style tents.
-With internal guyline compatibility and our OutRigger attachment, the CrossBow can be further strengthened against harsh winds or snow loading using the included cord and your own trekking poles.
+With internal guyline compatibility and our OutRigger attachment, the CrossBow can be further strengthened against harsh winds or snow loading using the included guylines and your own trekking poles.

 The CrossBow can be used with a footprint, which can also be used to set up the CrossBow without the tent body for an ultralight fly-only pitch.

-- Roomy, strong 2P tent for year-round use
+- Roomy, strong 2P tent for pretty much anything

 - Breathable ripstop body blocks wind, spindrift, dust, and sand